 God on Trial provides examples of:

-- Downer Ending: The Jews conclude that God has abandoned them, the film ends with several of the prisoners being led to the gas chambers, and no one is confirmed to have escaped or survived until the liberation by Allied forces.
+- Downer Ending: The Jews conclude that God has abandoned them, the film ends with several of the prisoners being led to the gas chambers, and no one is confirmed to have escaped or survivednote , with the trial itself fading into near-obscurity.

-- Foreshadowing: When arguing for reasons why the Holocaust might be for the greater good, one of the prisoners suggests a return to Israel.
+- Foreshadowing: When arguing for reasons why the Holocaust might be for the greater good, one of the prisoners suggests it might lead to a return to Israel.

 - Framing Device: The events of the film seem to be related to modern day visitors to Auschwitz by the tour guide.

 - Ghostapo: It's suggested during the final monologue that the Nazis owe their success due to having made a covenant with the God who abandoned the Jews.